-- Take a break: If you are in the middle of a disagreement and find that it's starting to get heated, it might be time to take a break.
+- Take A Break: If you are in the middle of a disagreement and find that it's starting to get heated, it might be time to take a break.
 Walk away from the conversation for a moment and let your partner know that you would like to finish the conversation when things have calmed down.

-When Anger Isn't Anger
+When Anger Isn't Just Anger

 Get The Help You Need

-A Word Of Warning: Do Not Stay In Abusive Relationships
+A Word Of Warning About Abusive Relationships

 Where To Find Help